SAP/ui5-tooling/docs/pages/CodeAnalysis.md

 The [Component Analyzer](https://github.com/SAP/ui5-builder/blob/main/lib/lbt/analyzer/ComponentAnalyzer.js) analyzes JavaScript files named `Component.js` to collect dependency information by searching for a `manifest.json` located in the same folder as the `Component.js`.
 If one is found, the `sap.ui5` section is evaluated in the following way:

 - Any library dependency is added as a dependency to the `library.js` module of that library.
-If the library dependency is modeled as 'lazy', the module dependency will be added as 'conditional',
+If the library dependency is modeled as 'lazy', the module dependency will be added as 'conditional'.
-- any component dependency is added as a dependency to a file named `Component.js`.
-If the dependency is modeled as 'lazy', the module dependency will be added as 'conditional',
+- Any component dependency is added as a dependency to a file named `Component.js`.
+If the dependency is modeled as 'lazy', the module dependency will be added as 'conditional'.
-- for each UI5 model for which a type is configured, a module dependency to that type is added,
+- For each UI5 model for which a type is configured, a module dependency to that type is added.
-- for each route that contains a view name, a module dependency to that view will be added.
+- For each route that contains a view name, a module dependency to that view is added.

 ### Fiori Elements Analyzer

 The [Fiori Elements Analyzer](https://github.com/SAP/ui5-builder/blob/main/lib/lbt/analyzer/FioriElementsAnalyzer.js) analyzes a FioriElements app and its underlying template components to collect dependency information.
 It searches for a `manifest.json` located in the same folder as the `Component.js`.
 If one is found the `sap.fe` section will be evaluated in the following way:

-- For each entity set in the `entitySets` object, each sub-entry is checked for a `default.template` property,
+- For each entity set in the `entitySets` object, each sub-entry is checked for a `default.template` property.
-- if one is found, the containing string is interpreted as the short name of a template component in the `sap.fe.templates` library,
+- If one is found, the containing string is interpreted as the short name of a template component in the `sap.fe.templates` library.
-- a dependency to that template component is added to the analyzed app.
+- A dependency to that template component is added to the analyzed app.

 For a full analysis, "routing" also should be taken into account.
 Only when a sub-entry of the entity set is referenced by a route, the template for that entry will be used.
 Routes thereby could form entry points.